 |Note that each pull-down on the menu above contains specific and important information, including nomenclature, tables, references, CIFs, figures, paper types, and more.
 Please explore the whole site before submitting your paper -- the tab-based design makes it easy to find what you need instead of scrolling on and on.|

 Submit manuscripts to our online submission site (OSS).
 Note that updating your contact info on this website does not "transfer" to the MSA membership database (contact the MSA Business Office to update your info).

-Submissions that are accepted must not be already published online on any preprint archive, unless the authors are willing and intend for the paper to be Open Access.
+Brief OA info: Submissions that are accepted must not be already published online on any preprint archive, unless the authors are willing and intend for the paper to be Open Access.
 Click here if open access/open archive is desired or needed.
 All Open Access/Archive fees must be paid before publication, at the proof stage.
+MSA is the publisher; we do not belong to De Gruyer’s Rightslink although we are pleased they are a disturber of the journal.
+We are not at this time a transformative journal.

 Quick links to further info: